iKarans/TicTacToeMultiplayer/README.md

 - [ ] Winning line doesn't show on the other players client.
 - [ ] If a player leaves find a way to save his current moves for when he rejoins
 - [ ] Only allow reset if both players agree
+- [ ] Add something to close the game by closing server and pygame